-If you've ever shopped for a cutting board, chances are you've heard all kinds of conflicting advice on which is the most green, the most sanitary, and the least damaging to your knives.
+You've probably heard all kinds of conflicting advice on which kind of cutting board is the most green, the most sanitary, and the least damaging to your knives.
 So, who's right?

 We're finally setting the record straight on which is the best kind of cutting board: plastic, wood, or bamboo.